eugli/ninhando/README.md

 The rest of the project used the react framework and was written in javascript.

+### Challenges Encountered

+1) Running the app to run in the browser without significant input delay.

+2) Creating a generic solution for all nes games and for all hand gestures.

+3) Trying to create flexible and custom solution for hand gestures.

 ## Installation

 Clone repository in your IDE and run the following command.